 Once you've determined the total load for your home, you'll know what size electrical service that you need.

-Over the past eight years we have dedicated much of our time at Off Grid By Design to the area of education.
-We founded the Virginia Renewable Energy School to train installers, we have been invited to speak at many colleges and education institutions all over Virginia.
-We have participated in energy symposuims and Earth Day Events and have spoken about solar energy for many large corporations.
+Over the past ten years, we have dedicated much of our time at Off Grid By Design to the area of education.
+We founded the Virginia Renewable Energy School to train installers, we have been invited to speak at many colleges and educational institutions all over Virginia.
+We have participated in energy symposiums and Earth Day Events and have spoken about solar energy for many large corporations.